kylemclaren/mongo-transporter/README.md

 A dead simple Go app that uses the [Compose Transporter](https://github.com/compose/transporter) to transfer data between two MongoDB deployments and keep them in sync.

+## What's it good for?

+- Keeping dev, staging and production DB's in sync.
+- Zero-downtime migrations from one deployment to another.

 <!--

 ## What it does